mythaxis/mythaxis.github.io/content/issue-24/Every Hat is a Crown.md

-The manor house did not have a dungeon.
+{{<glyph>}}T{{</glyph>}}he manor house did not have a dungeon.
 Since Walleg had to be held in a room with a lock, the King’s Guards settled for putting him in one of the storerooms next to the buttery.
 They did not stay to taunt Walleg; they simply slammed shut the heavy door as soon as he was inside and departed with haste.

 As the echoing thud faded, Walleg gazed about the shadowy interior of the small, cluttered chamber, then sank to the tiled floor and put his back to a storage barrel.
 In his sixteen years of life, he had heard many tales of the mnemosynes and their grotesque memory-feasting.
 The apparitions would gorge themselves on every morsel of his past, every recollection that gave his life meaning.
 Already he could imagine the clammy touch of half-intangible talons caressing his skin.
 Escape seemed impossible.
 He would be left a gibbering, hollow shell.